dariogarcia/dariogarcia.github.io/_posts/2022-05-22-scientific-publications.md

 An ORC is one which can be differenciated from the state of the art by itself.
 A work producing it's own hypothesis.

 Each ORC has a reliabilty and relevance score, which are initialized to a basic value when the contribution is first made public.
 The basic reliability and relevance comes from the ORC authors', as a commitment to the work.
 This is returned to their correponding owners as the ORC gains it's own reliability (reviews, replications and reproductions) and relevance (citations, dissemination) from other sources.
 Good reviews by confident and expert authors will increase the ORC reliability, up to a certain threshold.
 To get beyond that an ORC needs to be replicated and/or reproduced at least once by a public and non-conflicting author.
 Citations to the ORC from reliable and relevant papers provide relevance, as well as liked dissemination works linked to the ORC.
 * Relevance and reliability gain follows a sigmoid, starting slow, peak gradient at the middle, and asymptoting to a maximum.
 * Initial reliability/relevance of an ORC: Each author of the ORC must commit 1/ACR of it's own reliability/relevance to the ORC.
 If one or more authors do not have enough uncommited reliability/relevance, the ORC cannot be made public.

 An ORC has set of authors, public or private, each with a percentual contribution to the work.
 This is added individually to the platform, iterating until unanymous agreement.
 Reliability and relevance produced by the ORC is split among authors accordingly.

 An ORC can be open or closed.
 When submitted, it is open, and it will remain so for MOT time.
 Beyond that point, the ORC authors can decide to close it at any time.
-When closed, an ORC can no longer recieve reviews, and can no longer be modified.
+When closed, an ORC can no longer receive reviews, and can no longer be modified.
 Instead, it can receive commentary regarding its historical perspective.
 Once closed it cannot be reopened.

 #### Enhancing Research Contributions

-Enhancing research contributions are those that are built to support, complement or extend other contributions.
+Enhancing research contributions (ERC) are those that are built to support, complement or extend other contributions.
 Free of purpose in itself, beyond that of improving another contribution.
-There are several types of enhancing contributions: Reviews,
+There are several types of enhancing contributions: Reviews, Meta-reviews, Replication and/or Reproduction, and Dissemination.

 ##### Reviews

 Each review is associated with an ORC.
 It can have one or more authors, public or private.
 In either case, the platform validate and publishes potential conflicts.
 Having a conflict is not forbidden for review authors, but it must be clearly declared and disclosed.
 A review has the overall ORC score (1-5), a self-assessed expertisee and confidence, and the reliability of the authors.

 * Review scores are
   * 1, full reconsideration: The ORC has fundamental flaws and no contribution.
 Not worth fixing.
 Suggested withdrawl.
-Review must refute the contributions argued in the ORC, and identify a list of major problems.
+Review must refute all contributions argued in the ORC, and identify a list of major problems.
   * 2, major changes needed: While there is an original contribution, the ORC has major flaws.
 These need to be addressed before the work can be allowed to have its own relevance and reliability.
 Review must clearly indicate the strong points and most relevant weak points of the ORC.
-  * 3, minor changes recommended: The contribution is clear, and can be properly presented with changes in a few areas.
+  * 3, minor changes recommended: The contribution is clear, and can be properly concluded with changes in a few areas.
 The ORC is relevant and reliable.
 Review must contain a summary of the contribution, and a list of minor changes to apply.
   * 4, improvements possible: The ORC is a solid piece of science that has no relevant flaws and is highly relevant.
 A few improvements are possible.
 The review must list those, together with an argumentation on the strong points of the ORC.
-  * 5, outstanding: Flawless and extremly relevant.
+  * 5, complete: Flawless and extremly relevant.
 Short summary of the main contributions.

 A majority of votes 1 will add a warning to the ORC, and a request will be made to authors to temporarily withdraw the work.
-A majority of votes 2 freezes the reliability and relevance of the ORC obtained through citations and other means, limiting those values to the original ones.
+A majority of votes 2 freezes the reliability and relevance of the ORC obtained through ERC, limiting those values to the original ones.

-Published reviews can be upvoted by the community, and even recommended them for integration into the ORC.
-Either of those cases provides relevance to the authors of the review.
-Reviews with scores of 2, 3 and 4 can also include a list of changes on the ORC, addressing the points identified in the same review.
+Published reviews can be upvoted by the community, and recommended for integration into the ORC.
+Both these cases provide relevance to the authors of the review.
+Additionally if it is upvoted by the ORC authors (endorsement).
+Reviews with scores of 2, 3 and 4 mustcan also include a list of changes on the ORC, addressing the points identified in the same review.
 Popular reviews which include a list of changes, can be requested for integration.

-This can only be authorized by the original authors of the ORC.
+The integration of a review into an ORC can only be authorized by the original authors of the ORC.
 When this is the case, the work is coordinated, authorships to the ORC are added as well as the corresponding percentatges.
 Reliability and relevance scores are recomputed, becoming larger because of the inherited relevance and confidence from the integrated review, but also splitting among more, since the number of authors is increased.

 ##### Meta-reviews